HeardLibrary/digital-scholarship/script/python/basics.md

 Notice that in this example, the arguments that are put into the function when it is called (`num1,num2`) have different names than the placeholder parameters used to define the function (`firstNumber, secondNumber`).
 It would also be fine to use the same names in both places, since the parameter variables are local to the function and what happens to variables outside the function has no effect on their value.
 The values that the parameters take when the function is run depends only on the values that are passed into the function as arguments.

+**Try this**

+Modify the previous example to multipy three numbers.

 # Modules and Packages

+This section is informational.
+It isn't important for you to try the examples unless you are curious about how things work.
+Most people will be able to get by just by reading this section.

 ## Using a function from a module
 We can reuse useful functions that we have created without actually including the function code in the file with our script.
 We do that by placing the functions in a separate file, then importing the code from that file into our script.
 The file containing the importable functions is called a *module*.